 (c) for Users classified as Parent or Guardian, activation thresholds are:

-(f) other Organisations will be activated according to Commercial requirements and notified accordingly.
+(g) other Organisations will be activated according to Commercial requirements and notified accordingly.

 2.4 Value Added Tax (VAT).
 All prices displayed are inclusive of VAT at the prevailing rate, currently 23% in Ireland.
+Pricing for Commercial Organisations will be agreed excluding VAT, and VAT will be itemised on invoices.

 2.5 Online Payment.
-Payments will be accepted using the integrated payments facility, powered by Stripe.com, and accepts all major credit and debit cards.
+Payments will be accepted using the integrated payments facility, powered by Stripe.com and accepts all major credit and debit cards.

 Parents will pay one subscription fee for their household, comprising unlimited children, unlimited parents, unlimited guardians, etc. The User (Parent) who pays the subscription will select other Users with access to their children to be included in their Household at the time of payment, and payment will then not be requested from those Users.